 print("Number is greater than 20.")

-block of code to be executed if the condition in theif
+if-elsestatement allows you to define an alternativeelseblock of code.elseblock of code to be executed if the condition in theifstatement isFalse.

 if condition: